Sifchain/cryptoeconomics/liquidity-mining-rewards-apr-2020/README.md

  - (Could also do on a per-ticket/per-group-of-tickets basis)

 Querying a user's projected final reward:
- - Run the global state calculation as above, but continue loop into future until end of program, assuming no events on any future timesteps
+ - Run the global state calculation as above, but continue loop into future until 4 months past end of program, assuming no events on any future timesteps
- - Sum up final share amounts for user at end
+ - Sum up final ticket reward amounts for user at end
- - Calculate reward if all shares are burned at end
+ - Calculate reward if all tickets are reset at end after 4 months

 ## Process for claiming rewards
 Rewards will not be automatically distributed.
-Users need to burn their unlocked pool shares to claim their rewards.
+Users need to burn or reset their tickets to claim their rewards.

 Each week users can go into the UI and submit a claim transaction to claim their rewards.
-These transactions will be gathered at the end of each week and then at the end of the week, we will process those claims by calculating each user's share of the unlocked pool with these python scripts and the amount of ROWAN that entitles them to.
-Then this list of users and their outstanding reward amount will be sent again to the distribution module to trigger the start of the distribution process.
+These transactions will be gathered at the end of each week and then at the end of the week, we will process those claims by calculating each user's released rewards with these scripts and the amount of ROWAN that entitles them to.
+Then this list of users and their reward payouts will be sent again to the distribution module to trigger the start of the distribution process.